 In the meanwhile, another experiment with the objective to show the potential of SRCL for imaging of microsystem devices, ME-1209, yielded additional information about the quality obtained by different instrumentation.
-These results have convinced us that indeed high spatial resolutions can be attained for non-destructive imaging of laterally extended objects with white beam, down to the μ m-scale (see below).
+These results have convinced us that indeed high spatial resolutions can be attained for non-destructive imaging of laterally extended objects with white beam, down to the $\mu$ m-scale (see below).

 Figure 1: Sletch of the experimental set-up for laminography at ID15 (left).
-The drawing of the goniometer system (right) show two possible implementation, using a MICOS air-bearing rotation table (left section) and a conventional Huber 410a with ball bearings (right section).
+The section drawing of the goniometer system (right) shows two possible implementations, using a MICOS air-bearing rotation table (left section) and a HUBER 410a with conventional ball bearings (right section).

 In Fig. 1 the sketch of the experimental set-up is shown (left), together with a drawing concerning the implementation of the goniometer system and sample rotation axis (right).
-Here, two alternatives were considered: using a Huber 410a rotation table which has previously been used for MI-576 (laminography on ID19).
+Here, two alternatives were considered: using a HUBER 410a rotation table which has previously been used for MI-576 (laminography on ID19).
 The other option was using the MICOS rotation table which was recently installed on ID15 for computed tomography experiments and features an air bearing for minimised sample run-out.

-Since the behaviour of the air bearing under axis inclination was not investigated at that moment, we opted for the known set-up with the Huber 410a rotation table with ball bearings.
+Since the behaviour of the air bearing under axis inclination was not investigated at that moment, we opted for the known set-up with the HUBER 410a rotation table with ball bearings.
 Another constraint was that a large field of view of the detector system was assumed to be beneficial for the method.
 Therefore we preferred the Frelon2000 detector system which gives a significantly larger field of view than the Dalsa detector.
-In turn, this limited us to use stepper motor driven rotation tables like the Huber 410a since a synchronisation between Frelon2000 and the MICOS rotation table was not available.
+In turn, this limited us to use stepper motor driven rotation tables like the HUBER 410a since a synchronisation between Frelon2000 and the MICOS rotation table was not available.

 In the example presented in Fig. 2, a 3D data set reconstructed from 900 projection (acquired at an x-ray energy range between 40 and 60 keV approximately) is shown.
 The 3D rendition (left) shows that the individual bumps can clearly be resolved.
 Missing bumps and bridges are not found.
 Moreover, the bumps are well aligned.
 The cross-sectional slice (right) at the interface between bump bonds and GaAs sensor crystal shows the sensors metallisation pads which define the individual pixels read out by the underlying CMOS electronics.
-This is particularly remarkable since these metallisations on the 500 μ m thick GaAs crystal consist of 300 nm Au and a film of WTi of 10 to 20 nm (diffusion barrier) only.
+This is particularly remarkable since these metallisations on the 500 $\mu$ m thick GaAs crystal only consist of 300 nm Au and a film of WTi of 10 to 20 nm (diffusion barrier).

 The closer investigation of reconstructed slices through the centres of the bump bonds show that the internal structures of the bumps are slightly blurred, see Fig. 3.
 In slice (b) being parallel to the device surface, even the outer boundaries of the bump bonds reveal a correlated, slightly elliptical structure which is due to positioning inaccuracies of the set-up.
-These inaccuracies were mainly related to a scan of 1800 projections).
-The manual sample translations were replaced by a lockable (also manual) goniometer head in order to eliminate play.
+These inaccuracies were mainly related to

-- 1. a play in the manually driven translation stages mounted on top of the rotation table for sample positioning, - 2. a run-out of the rotation table itself (of approximately 3 μ m), - 3. the implementation of the SPEC scan macros (based on the ESRF "zapscan" macro) where the 360 degrees scan range was not devided into an integer number of intervals.
+- 1. a play in the manually driven translation stages mounted on top of the rotation table for sample positioning, - 2. a run-out of the rotation table itself (of approximately 3 $\mu$ m), - 3. the implementation of the SPEC scan macros (based on the ESRF "zapscan" macro) where the 360 degrees scan range was not devided into an integer number of intervals.